btcpayserver/btcpayserver-doc/docs/WalletSetup.md

 Using an existing wallet assumes that you already have an external wallet created and backed up.

-When using an existing wallet with BTCPay Server, you're providing an extended public key from an externally generated wallet.
+When using an existing wallet with BTCPay Server, typically you're providing an extended public key from an externally generated wallet.
 Extended public key is a watch-only wallet token.
 Providing this public key allows BTCPay Server to generate a new address each time a new invoice is created.

 :::tip
 When you input an extended public key starting with yPub or zPub as a derivation scheme, BTCPay Server automatically converts it to the xPub format.
-This has no incidence on how you receive or send funds.
+This **format** has no affect on how your xpub receives or sends funds.
 :::

 :::tip
 By using an existing wallet, you can receive payments to the external wallet, without BTCPay Server knowing the wallet's private key.
 If a malicious attacker hacked your server and obtained the xpub, they could observe your transaction history, but cannot access the funds.
 :::

+Importing an existing wallet's seed words is another way to create a wallet in BTCPay.
+Although it is not recommended, this method can save private keys on the server (in addition to the xpub).

 Externally generated wallet can be used as:
 - [Existing hardware wallet](#use-an-existing-hardware-wallet)